- This event has passed.

-Hazard Analysis and Critical Control Point (HACCP) Systems
+Hazard Analysis and Critical Control Point (HACCP) Systems–Honolulu, Hawaii

 Many in the food industry around the world, including farmers, manufacturers, processors, and food service, now use a working food safety program to demonstrate their commitment to a high level of consumer protection by delivering safe foods.
 Facilities that distribute food in the United States are required to have a working FSMA food safety plan.
-The Hazard Analysis and Risk-based Preventive Controls for Human Food course (different from the HACCP course) helps you to develop the required FSMA food safety plan.
+The Hazard Analysis and Risk-based Preventive Controls for Human Food course, that is different from this HACCP course, helps you to develop the required FSMA food safety plan.

 There are, however, some standards that specifically look for a HACCP plan.
 For example, if your audits are GFSI-based, you are required to have a HACCP plan.
 This course teaches you how to develop a HACCP Plan to meet those requirements.
 The HACCP course also provides you with a good background but is not a prerequisite to the Hazard Analysis and Risk-based Preventive Controls for Human Food course.